cloudmesh-community/fa18-523-60/project-report/report.md

 ## Architecture

 One of the technologies used to easily obtain the Kickstarter Projects dataset is the newly offered Kaggle Public API.
 API stands for *Application Programming Interface* through

-> "which interactions happen between an enterprise and applications that use
+> "which interactions happen between an enterprise and applications
-> its assets" [@www-apiwiki].
+> that use its assets" [@www-apiwiki].

-> "When used in the context of web development, an API is typically defined as a set
+> "When used in the context of web development, an API is typically
-> of specifications, such as Hypertext Transfer Protocol (HTTP) request messages, along
+> defined as a set of specifications, such as Hypertext Transfer Protocol
-> with a definition of the structure of response messages, usually in an Extensible
+> (HTTP) request messages, along with a definition of the structure of
-> Markup Language (XML) or JSON format" [@www-apiwiki].
+> response messages, usually in an Extensible Markup Language (XML) or
+> JSON format" [@www-apiwiki].

-Kaggle Public API was launched in February 2018 and can be used for *creating datasets, kernels*, or simply "connect with Kaggle" [@www-kaggleapi].
+Kaggle Public API was launched in February 2018 and can be used for *creating datasets, kernels*, or simply *connect with Kaggle* [@www-kaggleapi].
 Although still in its beta phase, it allows a more user-friendly data download as well as a seamless workflow for its community members.
 To be able to use this technology, users need to ensure that they had installed the latest Python 3 version on their machines as well as the pip package manager [@www-githubkagapi].
 Accessing the Kaggle API is done by using a simple command line; however, this is not possible until a Kaggle account is created [@www-githubkagapi].
 Once the initial step had been completed, an API token can be created, which triggers a download of a JSON file that contains the user credentials necessary to access the API [@www-githubkagapi].
 Once the sign-up had been finalized, various command lines can be used to access the list of competitions along with the files and submissions associated with them [@www-githubkagapi].
 A different set of commands can be used for dataset downloads and dataset creation, while the final group of commands listed on the Kaggle API GitHub page are the commands to manage Kernels, more specifically Kernel pull and push [@www-githubkegapi].

 The importance of the Kaggle's public API is significant.
 It minimizes the need for its users to manually download large datasets, hence saving them time when working on important projects.
 It is also helping students in expanding their knowledge and programming experience through practical examples and real-life data that can be later implemented in their professional work.

 ## Dataset Description